Skip to main content

 to Patient Advocacy

-While we work to advance our therapeutics, we partnered with CureDuchenne, in 2022 and 2023, in hosting The Muscle to Keep Life Moving™ event to raise funds to provide mobility assistance to families living with rare muscle diseases including DMD, DM1, and/or FSHD.
-In 2023, the event raised more than $135,000 with 100% of the proceeds used to provide two families living with Duchenne muscular dystrophy with new wheelchair accessible vans.
-We also provide donations to non-profit organizations focused on supporting the research and care of families living with rare muscle diseases.
+While we work to advance our therapeutics, we partnered with the FSHD Society in 2024 in hosting The Muscle to Keep Life Moving™ event to raise funds to provide care and support including critically important mobility equipment to people living with serious muscle diseases.
+In 2024, the event raised more than $145,000 with proceeds used to provide a family living with FSHD with a new wheelchair accessible van.
+We also provide donations to non-profit organizations focused on supporting the research and care of families living with neuromuscular diseases.

 Protecting the environment